ansonngch/iosTechTest/README.md

 # Objective
-Create a two views iPhone application that:
+Create an iPhone application that:
 1. Shows a list of pictures
 2. Plays a video preview.